What Does an Insurance Coordinator Do?

 Insurance coordinators may assist patients or clients with insurance information in addition to working with company employees.
 They should be available to answer questions and assist clients in completing required paperwork.
 They are sometimes in charge of resolving insurance payment disputes that patients may have.

 Another aspect of the job entails managing and submitting claims for payment to insurance companies.
-If more money is owed after the insurance company’s payment is collected the insurance coordinator, an additional invoice is sent to the patient.
+If more money is owed after the insurance company’s payment is collected by the insurance coordinator, an additional invoice is sent to the patient.
 A doctor’s office coordinator, for example, will send a claim to an insurance company, which will then determine how much of the claim it will pay.
 The coordinator keeps track of how much the insurance company paid, and if it wasn’t enough, an invoice is created and sent to the patient for the balance.

 Another responsibility of the insurance coordinator is to keep up to date on insurance-related regulations and laws.
 This can be accomplished through research or through continuing education opportunities such as workshops or classes.
 The coordinator is also in charge of ensuring that other employees in the company who work with insurance are familiar with the laws and regulations so that everyone is working with the same information when processing insurance claims.